 Detox is only the first step of the process.
 In order to avoid relapse and achieve long-term sobriety, inpatient treatment is the best option.
 Working with drug and alcohol addiction specialists can help you learn why you turned to drugs in the first place.
 You may have done so to manage feelings and emotions, but there are much healthier coping skills that you can learn.
 For those struggling with chronic pain, pain management programs can help by getting to the root of the pain and assisting in your recovery.

-If you’re struggling with an addiction to opioids and are ready to take back control of your life, allow us at Kemah Palms Recovery to help.
+If you’re struggling with an addiction to opioids and are ready to take back control of your life, allow us at Kemah Palms Recovery® to help.
 Not only do we provide detox and inpatient treatment services, but we also specialize in chronic pain management.
 We have a caring and compassionate team that’s here to provide you with solutions that can help you get sober and stay sober.
 Through various forms of individual and group therapy, you can discover that recovery is possible.
-If you’re ready to get on the right track and start healing, contact us today at [Direct].
+If you’re ready to get on the right track and start healing, contact us today today.